 - Verbal Tic: ends most of her sentences with "-ssu"

 Bookman aka George Black

 Hex and R's superior and creator of Operation Undershaft in an effort to "tame" Koko.
 He's Chief of the National Clandestine Service's European Desk.

-Shout-Out: Maybe a Shout-Out to Jack Ryan, since both characters were Marines, both had an injury in-service that forced them to change careers, both went to the CIA and both were involved in some shady shenanigans (though, since he was the protagonist, Jack Ryan was of course portrayed in much, much more positive light than George Black).
+- Shout-Out: Maybe a Shout-Out to Jack Ryan, since both characters were Marine Second Lieutenants, both had a back injury in-service that forced them to change careers from a helicopter crash, both went to the CIA and both were involved in some shady shenanigans (though, since he was the protagonist, Jack Ryan was of course portrayed in much, much more positive light than George Black).

 A radical patriot and ex-member of the Wide Range Communications Platoon, which was suppose to be a planned all-women Special Forces unit, until she was recruited by Bookman to tame Koko after high dropouts from special forces training and opposition to consider women in special forces missions forced the US Army to disband the unit.
 Had seen action as an operator with the Special Activities Division prior to being recruited as part of Operation Undershaft.

 - Arch-Enemy: Of Koko.
 Hex has gone after Koko and her group before and killed Echo, one of Koko's team.
 And then came very close to kidnapping Jonah and assasinating Koko, and she killed R.

 - The Baroness: The Sexpot with shades of the Rosa Klebb type.
 She's a very attractive woman who is willing to use her sex appeal to manipulate people, but she's also a ruthless and effective hunter who is willing to kill a child just to get back at Koko.